The Gold Standard: CLI Design Principles for Production Systems

 # Error: Database db-prod-001 already exists (exit 1)

-The script sees exit code 1 and reports failure, even though the desired state exists.
+The script sees exit code 1 and reports failure, even though the desired state already exists.
+That’s a pager going off at 2 AM for nothing.

 The Gold Standard (idempotent):